 Anorexia nervosa is likely the most well-known eating disorder.

 People with anorexia generally view themselves as overweight, even if they’re dangerously underweight.
-They tend to constantly monitor their weight, avoid eating certain types of foods and severely restrict their calories.
+They tend to constantly monitor their weight, avoid eating certain types of foods, and severely restrict their calorie intake.

-- An intense fear of gaining weight or persistent behaviors to avoid gaining weight, despite being underweight.
+- intense fear of gaining weight or persistent behaviors to avoid gaining weight, despite being underweight

 Obsessive-compulsive symptoms are also often present.
-For instance, many people with anorexia are preoccupied with constant thoughts about food, and some may even obsessively collect recipes or hoard foods.
+For instance, many people with anorexia are preoccupied with constant thoughts about food, and some may obsessively collect recipes or hoard food.

-Such individuals may also have difficulty eating in public and have a strong desire to control their environment, limiting their ability to be spontaneous.
+They may also have difficulty eating in public and exhibit a strong desire to control their environment, limiting their ability to be spontaneous (3).

-Anorexia is officially categorized into two subtypes — the restricting type and the binge-eating and purging type (8).
+Anorexia is officially categorized into two subtypes — the restricting type and the binge eating and purging type (1).

-Individuals with the binge-eating and purging type may binge on large amounts of food or eat very little.
-In both cases, after they eat, they purge using activities including vomiting, taking laxatives or diuretics or exercising excessively.
+Individuals with the binge eating and purging type may binge on large amounts of food or eat very little.
+In both cases, after they eat, they purge using activities such as vomiting, taking laxatives or diuretics, or exercising excessively.

 Anorexia can be very damaging to the body.
-Over time, individuals living with it may experience the thinning of their bones, infertility, brittle hair and nails and the growth of a layer of fine hair all over their body (9).
+Over time, individuals living with it may experience thinning of their bones, infertility, and brittle hair and nails.

 Bulimia nervosa is another well-known eating disorder.